 The village of Rougon, perched on its rocky outcrop, was the place where Isidore Blanc taught at the beginning of the 20th century.

-The rural exoduses which occurred after each world war were fatal to the village.
+Some 110 inhabitants currently populate the village.
+A population which never exceeded 600 souls even in the golden age of the village, in the middle of the 18th century.
+The rural exoduses which occurred after each world war were fateful in the village.
 Indeed, the population went from 331 inhabitants in 1906 to 180 inhabitants came years later.
 Then from 93 inhabitants in 1946 to 41 inhabitants in 1968.
-The majority of the population emigrated to the city of Toulon to seek a better life there.
-Thus many Toulonnais descendants of Rougonais populate today the remainders of their ancestors during the summer period.
+The population emigrated mainly to the cities of Provence (Nice, Cannes, Fréjus, Toulon, Marseille, Aix-en-Provence …) to find a better life.
+Thus many Provencal descendants of Rougonais today populate the remains of their ancestors during the summer period and weekends.

 There is a crêperie-stopover; The Bee Wall which offers a magnificent view from its terrace.
 There is also a grocery store-bar-restaurant; La Terrasse at the entrance to the village is open all year round.
 From this small square where you can also play pétanque, you can enjoy a magnificent view of the Samson Corridor.
 As for the town hall, it also acts as a Post Office.
 Stroll through the alleys of the village, you will meet the resident artists.
 Sculptors, potters and painters.